Stump (cricket): Stump cam

 For professional matches, often one or more of the stumps is hollow and contains a small television camera.
 This is aligned vertically, but can view through a small window on the side of the stump via a mirror.
 The so-called stump-cam gives a unique view of play for action replays, particularly when a batsman is bowled.

-Zing Bails (light-up stumps)
+LED bails (light-up stumps)

 A recent innovation are stumps and bails embedded with red LEDs, which flash when they are completely dislodged.
-Invented by an Australian engineer and trademarked as "Zing Bails", they were designed to aid umpires with both run-out and stumping decisions as well as provide distinctive images to television coverage during day-night matches.
-LED stumps were first used at the 2014 ICC World Twenty20, and have since become commonplace in major white-ball matches like ODIs or franchise T20 leagues.
+Invented by an Australian engineer and trademarked as "LED Bails", they were designed to aid umpires with both run-out and stumping decisions as well as provide distinctive images to television coverage during day-night matches.
+LED stumps were first used at the 2014 ICC World T20, and have since become commonplace in major white-ball matches like ODIs or franchise T20 leagues.
 They have also been used in day/night Test matches.